 Any country that satisfies the conditions for enlargement can apply to be a candidate.
 The European Commission, at the request of the European Council, assesses the applicant’s ability to meet the conditions of membership.
 If the opinion is positive and the Council agrees a negotiating mandate, discussions are formally opened between the applicant and the EU.

-At the start of 2011, five countries had been accepted as EU candidate countries: Croatia, Iceland, Montenegro, the former Yugoslav Republic of Macedonia and Turkey.
-Albania, Bosnia and Herzegovina, Serbia, and Kosovo under UN Security Resolution 1244 have the status of potential candidates.
+At the start of 2013, five countries had been accepted as EU candidate countries: Iceland, Montenegro, the former Yugoslav Republic of Macedonia, Serbia and Turkey.
+Albania, Bosnia and Herzegovina and Kosovo (under UN Security Resolution 1244) have the status of potential candidates.